Green Guru LLC Irrigation & Landscape Lighting

 • Pressure discipline (PRV install): reduces misting, stress, and repeat failures when pressure is excessive (guide: PRV).

-• Flow monitoring + master valve (MV): service-scoped options to improve leak detection and response.
-SRMS bundles flow + MV behavior with clear scope gates for 3/4" and 1" systems (see SRMS™ and why we use DV100 for master valves).
+• Flow monitoring + master valve (MV): visit-verified options to improve leak detection and response.
+SRMS bundles flow + MV behavior with clear quote drivers for typical 1" and 2" irrigation systems (see SRMS™ and master valves baseline).

 • Move heads for landscape changes: small relocations for bed changes, hardscape edits, plant growth, or removals.